craigjefferies/compass/README.md

 1. **Identity and Purpose**: Establishes the teaching assistant’s role, focusing on personalized support for students and professional collaboration with teachers.

 2. **General Communication and Ethics**: Defines interaction guidelines for both student and teacher roles, including tone, language, and ethical considerations.
-   - **Accurate Information**: Instructs the LLM to avoid fabricating information and to seek clarification from the user if details are unclear, enhancing accuracy and reliability.
+Instructs the LLM to avoid fabricating information and to seek clarification from the user if details are unclear, enhancing accuracy and reliability.

 3. **Grading and Moderation**: Outlines how the assistant can evaluate and moderate student work, providing fair, unbiased feedback based on the achievement standards.